 After another hour or so the caravan set off again, now joined by more vehicles that had been to Nindiri.
 We went along the main road around the north and east of Masaya.
 Police had sealed off the entrance to Masaya that leads down into Monimbó, so that the caravan could pass (the youths were by now waiting there to attack it).
 As we approached Catarina and Niquinohomo, it was notable that there was much more support from people by the side of the road.

 In Niquinohomo there was a peaceful rally with perhaps 1,000 people around the Sandino statue, which broke up at about 5.00pm and people started to return individually to Masaya.

 Fortunately, we and others had decided to hide the flags and the signs for the return trip.
 There was an ugly scene on the main road down from Catarina towards Masaya: a much bigger opposition caravan of buses, motorbikes (about 200) and a few cars was coming up from Masaya.
-They had number plates from all over – Masaya, Granada, Managua and (unlike our caravan) – there were few women or children.
+They had number plates from all over – Masaya, Granada, Managua and (unlike our caravan) there were few women or children.
 They had pulled vehicles across to block one side of the road at one point, and menacing youths were out on the road scrutinising passing cars coming down the hill, obviously looking for flags etc. We passed without being stopped and returned safely to Masaya.

-In my view this would be a disastrous course of action as it is exactly what the people I saw on Sunday want to provoke.
+In my view this would be a disastrous course of action as it is exactly what the people I saw yesterday want to provoke.
 To me the way forward nationally is via the ‘dialogue’, however imperfect.
 At local level, many people are saying they simply want to get on with their lives, do their work and return to ‘la normalidad’.
 I think pressure from ordinary people is the only way to stop the violence locally and there are some signs of this happening in Masaya.
 But will this be enough?